 Collaborating with the sales and marketing teams to support growth

 Sales and marketing are most of the time seen as separate activities.
-A huge mistake many companies need to realize is having their sales and marketing teams communicate with the development team essential for sustainable growth.
+A huge mistake many companies need to realize is having their sales and marketing teams communicate with the development team, which is essential for sustainable growth.
 Instead, they separate themselves from other groups while trying to achieve the same goal.

 In this digital marketing era, the Sales team, marketing team, and even the support team may have specific technical requirements.
 Let me give you a simple example, a marketing guy may need to add some tracking codes to re-target your existing customers, but they might not have the technical knowledge to do so and need tech team assistance.